 Odd is definitely a Ulrich/Yumi shipper, even trying to advise Ulrich on the subject.
 Of course, Ulrich never follows his advices.

-For about the first three seasons of Daria, Jane Lane shipped her older brother Trent with her best friend Daria.
+During the first three seasons Jane Lane shipped her older brother Trent with her best friend Daria.

 In "Write Where It Hurts", Daria's last story has her sister Quinn married to Jaime, one of her three constant suitors, while in another story Jesse is apparently dating Jane.
 Of course, yet another story had Jane/Kevin in a Graduate Homage Shot (with Kevin as Elaine), so these probably shouldn't be taken too seriously.

 Gunther apparently liked seeing Kick kiss Kendall in "Box Office Blitz".